BARRIERS KEEPING THE DISABLED FROM YOUR

 - 95%+ of churches and faith based organizations websites are not accessible to the 61 Million American internet users with disabilities.
 This is restrictive at the best of times, but at times of a crisis such as Coronavirus, the restrictions become even more obvious.

-The disabled community in today’s environment is crying out for accessibility to Gods word but find themselves isolated even more during this COVID-19 pandemic.
+The disabled community in today’s environment is crying out for accessibility to Gods word but find themselves isolated even more during this Post COVID-19 pandemic.

 The Outside World